-Discontinuing a Sensor
+4.3.2 Discontinuing a Sensor

-If you decide to retire a product in the R&D page, Capstone interprets this as a liquidation instruction and will sell your remaining inventory for half the average cost of production, which is written off as a loss on your income statement.
-If you want to sell your inventory at full price, sell all but one unit of capacity (then once inventory is sold through, sell the last unit).
+If you sell all the capacity on an assembly line, Foundation interprets this as a liquidation instruction and will sell your remaining inventory for half the average cost of production.
+Foundation writes off the loss on your income statement.
+If you want to sell your inventory at full price, sell all but one unit of capacity.